OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 waiting for connection
 ```

 The above command maps port `22` on the iOS device to port `2222` on localhost.
-With the following command, you should be able to connect to the device:
+With the following command in a new terminal window, you can connect to the device:

 ```shell
 $ ssh -p 2222 root@localhost